-- Management applied judgment in determining the functional currency of the Corporation as Canadian dollars: - Management's assessment of no indicators of impairment exist for intangible assets, based on the facts and circumstances that existed during the period; and - Management applied judgment in determining the allocation of IPO costs between share issuance costs and listing expense.
+- Management applied judgment in determining the functional currency of the Corporation as Canadian dollars; - Management applied judgment in determining the Corporation's ability to continue as a going concern.
+The Corporation has not yet generated revenue and has incurred significant losses since inception.
+Management determined that a material going concern uncertainty does not exist due to the sufficient working capital to support their planned expenditure levels into 2021; - Management's assessment that no indicators of impairment exist for intangible assets, based on the facts and circumstances that existed during the period; - Management's assessment of the impact the novel coronavirus (COVID-19) pandemic will have on operations (see "Risk Factors - COVID-19 pandemic" below); and - Management applied judgment in determining the allocation of IPO costs between share issuance costs and listing expense.